rgsoda/pypy-llist/docs/index.rst

    Negative indices are allowed (to count nodes from the right).

-   Iteration over :class:`sllist` elements (using *for* or list comprehensions) will directly yield values stored in nodes.
+   Iteration over :class:`sllist` elements (using *for* or list comprehensions) will also directly yield values stored in nodes.

    Like most containers, :class:`sllist` objects can be extended using ``lst1 + lst2`` and ``lst * num`` syntax (including in-place ``+=``